 Students and instructors should be aware of the student learning outcomes for the course and for the major.
 If you have questions about how to use student learning outcomes in your teaching, contact your course instructor/mentor.

 After instruction is over:

 - TAs and primary course instructor meet to be sure you have completed all grading and provided all input needed for grades to be assigned.
 Provide any other input on the course requested by the primary instructor.

 - Depending on the date of the final exam, the grading process may extend into the week after the instructional end of the semester.

-- Each Lecturer will be evaluated at the end of every semester by students and once per academic year by the assigned mentor.
+- Each Lecturer will be evaluated at the end of every semester by students, and once per semester or academic year by their assigned supervisor.
 Additional comments may be solicited from other faculty, instructors, or laboratory coordinators with whom the lecturer interacted.

-- Once you have been given your evaluation you may provide a response using the Lecturer Response Form.
-Download and save the Lecturer Response Form to your desktop to ensure full functionality of the pdf form.
+- Once you have been given your evaluation, you may provide a response using the Lecturer Response Form.
+Download and save the form to your desktop to ensure full functionality of the pdf form.